silverspase/crypto-to-fiat-converter/README.md

 Additionally, we can store data that is absent in cache on user request.

 During the request, there is no need to wait for Upsert(Insert/Update) completion, we can send the result to user immediately and finish the Upsert in gorutine

+I implemented this solution, check the details below

 #### Cache invalidation